 If you do not have any prepayment penalty, you can wake up in a fine morning and pay the entire amount of your mortgage loan.
 Then live happily ever after because you have saved all the interest you were going to pay in the coming decades.
 If paying off the entire loan is too much, you may decide to pay a little extra every month.
 Every extra dollar you will pay over the minimum payment will help reduce your interest.
 Just make sure that the extra amount you are paying every month is going toward payment of your principal loan amount.

 Your goal is to reduce as much principal as you can, as early as possible.
 Why?
-Because, interest is computed on the principal amount.
-If a large principal amount is left for a long time, you will continue to pay large amount of interest every month.
+Because interest is computed on the principal amount.
+If a large principal amount is left for a long time, you will continue to pay a large amount of interest every month.

 If you checked out the Monthly Breakdown provided by the mortgage calculator above, you will notice that in earlier months you pay more interest than the principal.
 In later months, you pay more off principal than interest.
 This is because your interest is estimated against a large principal in earlier months.
 In later years, the principal reduces and hence the interest.
 With a fixed monthly payment, you pay more toward principal in later months.